Skip to main content

 This former porn performer opened up about his experience with the downfall of the adult industry, and why he had to choose between his health or continuing his career in the adult industry.

-Behind the millions of views and billions of dollars in revenue is a porn industry that’s working to keep up with demand.
+Behind millions of views and billions in revenue, the porn industry constantly works to keep up with demand.

 Porn isn’t something that many people in our society think of as a healthy business to work in, and we’re seeing just how real that is as more performers reveal what goes on behind the scenes.